 Go for regular screen tests if you're 50 or have a family history of polyps, cancer, or IBD.
 Avoid red meat or processed meat.
 Load up on fibrous and colorful veggies and antioxidant-rich berries.
 Eat dairy products for calcium and spinach and sprouts for folic acid.
 Exercise in the sun for vitamin D and to keep obesity at bay.
 Go easy on the booze and stop smoking altogether.

-According to the American Cancer Society, colorectal cancer or cancer of the rectum or colon is expected to cause around 49,190 deaths in 2016.1 What is heartening though is that deaths due to colorectal cancer have dropped considerably over the last couple of decades and it is, in fact, one cancer that is “preventable, beatable, and treatable” –Getting yourself screened and managing your lifestyle better can help you steer clear of colorectal cancer, which incidentally is one of the two cancers that can actually be prevented through screening (cervical cancer being the other one).2 Here are the steps you should take!
+According to the American Cancer Society, colorectal cancer or cancer of the rectum or colon was expected to cause around 49,190 deaths in 2016.1 What is heartening though is that deaths due to colorectal cancer have dropped considerably over the last couple of decades.
+That is because it is one of the two cancers that are “preventable, beatable, and treatable,” the other one being cervical cancer.
+Do you have these symptoms and risk factors of colorectal cancer?

 So what does screening involve?
 Four tests are used for this:

 Keep Tabs On Lifestyle Factors

 Interestingly, colorectal cancer was fairly uncommon in the States before the 20th century, but there’s been a sharp increase – in tandem with economic development – in the last 100 years.
 Today, the majority of colorectal cancers occur in industrialized countries.
 The rates are picking up in less developed countries too as they adopt a more Western lifestyle.5 This points to the role of environmental and lifestyle factors in increasing the risk for colorectal cancer.

 The following aspects can have an impact on your risk for colorectal cancer.